 Earning an associate degree in computer science can prepare you for entry-level employment or further education.
-While you can learn the basics of computer languages, troubleshooting, programming and design on your own, many employers prefer to interview and hire formally trained applicants.
+While you can learn the basics of computer languages, troubleshooting, programming, and design on your own, many employers prefer to interview and hire formally trained applicants.

-While pursuing your computer science associate degree, you will develop an understanding of the basic principles and practices needed to program and maintain computers and computer systems.
-You will also complete many of the general education courses required by most four-year schools.
+While pursuing your computer science associate degree, you develop an understanding of the basic principles and practices needed to program and maintain computers and computer systems.
+You also complete many of the general education courses required by most four-year schools.

 - 2 Years

-U.S. Graduates in CS, 2002-2012
+U.S. Associate Graduates in CS, 2008-2015

-Average Annual Tuition, 2015
+Average Annual Tuition, 2017-18

 Online Associate Degree in Computer Science

 Computer and information science departments embrace the convenience of delivering quality education online and feature curriculums well-suited to the online format.
 Students receive lecture theories through discussion boards and digital reading materials.

 Online students also enjoy a more flexible schedule than their on-campus counterparts.
 Like residential students, distance learners must submit assignments and take exams by certain dates, but they can usually watch lectures at their convenience.
 With access to digital library materials and virtual office hours with professors and academic advisers, online computer science students enjoy the same resources as their on-campus peers.

 As a computer science student, you can expect an online program to provide: